ramgorthi04/gist/code_hints.md

 Data provided: dictionary of order information
 Code logic:
 Create an empty dictionary that will map customer emails to a list of booleans of whether or not they ordered Product X and Product Y.
 Loop through the edges and, for each node, add the customer's email to the dictionary.
+If their name is available, add that instead.
 Go into the node's lineItems edges and, for each node, if any part of the title matches product X or product Y, update that boolean.
-Add all customers who ordered both products into a result list.
+Add all customer emails who ordered both products into a result list.

+## Request: Get complete information on customers given incomplete information
+Data provided: dictionary of custoemr information, a list of 1 or 2 data points on each customer (ie, a list of customer emails)
+Code logic:
+Convert the list of emails into a set.
+Loop through the dictionary of customer information and for each edge, check if the email is in the set.
+If so, add that node to a result data structure.